VileTung/film2.0/README.md

 ### Important note

 _Make sure that the following folders are a member of the server-process.
-To find out what the server-process name is use this `var_dump(shell_exec("whoami"));` code in a php file and execute it in the browser._
+To find out what the server-process name is use this `var_dump(shell_exec("whoami"));` code in a php file and execute it in the browser.
+Then use in a command line use: `chown -R www-data:www-data` and replace 'www-data' with the user._

 > - cache
 > - log